igorcasmarques/igorcasmarques.github.io/docs/portfolio/technical-writing/minimizing-turnover-disruptions.md

 ---
 id: minimizing-turnover-disruptions
-title: Minimizing Turnover Disruptions
+title: Minimizing turnover disruptions
 description: Proposal for the minimizing turnover disruptions in a dental practice with easyclinic
 slug: minimizing-turnover-disruptions
-sidebar_label: 'Minimizing Turnover Disruptions'
+sidebar_label: 'Minimizing turnover disruptions'
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Minimizing Turnover Disruptions in a Dental Practice with easyclinic
+# Minimizing turnover disruptions in a dental practice with easyclinic

 [Download the full PDF](@site/static/portfolio/technical-writing/minimizing-turnover-disruptions.pdf)

 **Disclaimer**: Private information in this proposal has been redacted.
 The app suggested by this proposal, easyclinic, is no longer available.

-## Executive Summary
+## Summary

 The purpose of this proposal is to suggest that the team members of a dental practice in Ottawa  adopt the easyclinic app to streamline training and inventory management and thus achieve better staff retention.